Los Angeles River: Revitalization

 On July 23, 2013, the LARRC announced a goal of completing a continuous 51-mile (82 km) greenway and bike path along the river by the end of the decade.
 The path is envisioned to be the central focus of a linear recreational park as well as providing an alternative transportation path through Los Angeles.

 The Los Angeles Times first reported in 2015 that the renowned architect Frank Gehry was collaborating with the LARRC (whose name was changed to River LA).
 In 2017, Gehry Partners and River LA produced an informational database on the River known as the LA River Index.

 In 2018, the County of Los Angeles opted to update their River Masterplan.
 Geosyntec was hired to lead the effort, with Gehry Partners, RiverLA and OLIN taking on additional responsibilities.
-In 2019, Gehry revealed to Alta Magazine that he is working on designing several projects along the River, including a cultural center in Southgate.
+In 2019, Gehry revealed to Alta Magazine that he is working on designing several projects along the River, including a cultural center in South Gate.

 On September 13, 2013, the Army Corps of Engineers recommended a $453 million plan to restore nearly 600 acres of wildlife habitat – much of that located between Griffith Park and Lincoln Heights – as the best option to restore the river's ecosystem while preserving the flood protection provided by the concrete encasement.
 Subsequently, all Federal funding for the plan has been on hold.
 In early 2016, there was some dispute as to federal funding for river cleanup after winter storms.
 As part of Proposition 68 in California in June 2018, later that year, grants were given for the cleanup of invasive plants along part of the river.
 As a result, in 2018, Los Angeles and its LARiverWorks policy team had a project underway for "every mile of the river within city limits, aiming to improve connectivity, increase open space, and restore habitat.
 New bridges and trails will accommodate people on foot, bikes, or horseback."
 Plans to cleanup 11 miles of river north of downtown Los Angeles, in the hopes of attracting steelhead trout, will cost $1.1 billion.
 In February 2019, the Los Angeles County Flood Control District was informing the federal government that it wanted to take control of about 40 miles of channels owned by the U.S. Army Corps of Engineers.

-Revitalization Inequity and Concerns

-In Los Angeles, low-income and poverty-stricken areas, along with areas that have predominantly Latino, African American, and Asian-Pacific Islander communities have drastically less access to open spaces and parks.
-Many existing green spaces are unequal in distribution, access, quality, and safety.

-One concern in revitalizing the Los Angeles River is neighborhood gentrification and its effects on the surrounding communities.
-Urban greening, whilst making the land more attractive and environmentally friendly, also regularly promotes neighborhood gentrification and reinforces consumer culture.
-This then adds to the vast network of environmental injustices on these local communities, primarily through physical displacement.